takanori-fujiwara/multiclass-scatterplot-features/README.md

 Usage (multiclass-scatterplot-features)
 -----
 * Import installed modules from python (e.g., `from multiclass_scatterplot_features import MulticlassScatterFeatures`).
-See sample.py for examples.
+See `sample.py` for examples (to run sample.py, install matplotlib with `pip3 install matplotlib`)
 * Detailed documentations of functions, classes, methods can be found in each corresponding python script as well as `doc/index.html`.
 ******